bnoufel/Darkly/README.md

-# DARKLY
+# Darkly

 ## Validated: 125/100

-This project aims to introduce you to computer security in the field of the web.<br>
+This project aims to introduce you to computer security in the field of the web.

-You will be able to discover OWASP, which is, neither more nor less web security to date.<br>
+You will be able to discover OWASP, which is, neither more nor less web security to date.

-You will also understand how many frameworks automatically and completely transparent to you.<br>
+You will also understand how many frameworks automatically and completely transparent to you.

-Done with
+This project was carried out with:
 - [Pac-nam](https://github.com/pac-nam)